 \paragraph{Quantitative Experiments}

-In another series of experiments, we also evaluated the runtime of \newname\:versus Broom\footnote{We used the commit c86766f6eaa15c7548e7c9ab1d60a2af5a640c70 found at \url{https://pajda.fit.vutbr.cz/rogalew/broom}.} on test cases that both versions can handle.
-A plot of the results can be found in \Cref{fig:scatter}.
-All experiments were run ten times on an Intel Core i7-1260P CPU with 32GiB RAM, and the mean was taken over all runs.
-Moreover, all experiments were run in sequence to circumvent potential race conditions in the interaction with the SMT solver as such problems have occurred throughout the development.
-It becomes clear from the data that \newname\:is faster than Broom on many examples.
+In another series of experiments, we also evaluated the runtime of \newname\:versus Broom\footnote{We used the commit \broomv\:found at \url{https://pajda.fit.vutbr.cz/rogalew/broom} with small additional bug fixes.} on test cases that both tools can handle.
+Some test cases were split to survey the runtime of single, interesting functions without their calling context.
+All experiments were run ten times on an Intel Core i7-1260P CPU with 32GiB RAM, and we took the mean over all runs.
+A plot of the results can be found in \Cref{fig:scatter}, the raw data is displayed in \Cref{app:data}.
+The overall means for programs with loops are 1.85s for \newname\:to 38.2s for Broom, whereas the means for loop-free branching programs are 22.3s for \newname\:and 24.8s for Broom.
+The overall means are 7.24s for \newname\:to 14.0s for Broom.
+These numbers show that \newname\:provides a significant speedup over Broom.
+For the examples with branching but without loops, we at least find a tendency towards faster runtime for \newname.

-For programs with branching or loops, our new techniques allow the analyzer to skip the second analysis phase and further iterations and thus reduce the runtime.
-For programs without branching and loops, we attribute the runtime improvements to changes with regard to formula normalization that seemingly allow the underlying SMT solver to run faster on equivalent queries.
-Regardless of whether this improvement could be transferred back to Broom, the experiments also show that our techniques do not introduce any relevant overhead for cases that Broom was already able to handle.
+We directly relate the time improvements of \newname\:with the number loop iterations analyzed.
+As seen in \Cref{tab:iter}, \newname\:only requires a fraction of loop iterations due to shape extrapolation for all examples from \Cref{tab:handle}, that both Broom and \newname\:can handle and which contain loops.
+The mean over all examples is 3.55 iterations for \newname\:and 11 for Broom.
+We note that in most cases, \newname\:requires exactly two iterations per loop, which corresponds to the initial analysis and the invariant checking iteration as described in \Cref{sec:extrapol}.
+Only the case \texttt{reversal} (see \Cref{app:examples:listrev}) requires 3 iterations, as it reverses a list such that the new and old shapes partially overlap.
+As described in the paragraph about \emph{Extension: Overlapping Shape Changes}, the analysis requires an additional iteration to reach a state in which this overlap has been removed.

-One interesting outlier at the top of the plot is the \texttt{nested\_lists2.c} test case, which requires more than 3 minutes of CPU time for Broom but less than 5 seconds for our shape extrapolation analysis.
-This test case contains loops over nested lists similar to those shown in \Cref{lst:mot2} and falls exactly into the fragment of programs we are targeting with shape extrapolation.
-We found that Broom does 3 respectively 4 iterations of the two loops in each analysis phase and checks for entailment of states 616 times in total.
-This expense is responsible for the high runtime and can be fully avoided through shape extrapolation.
+\emph{We conclude that shared abduction improves both the precision and the performance of the analysis compared to Broom, while biabductive loop acceleration considerably improves the performance of the analysis for the benchmarks.}